CSCfi/csc-user-guide/docs/apps/geoconda.md

 our
 [Python usage guide](../support/tutorials/python-usage-guide.md#installing-python-packages-to-existing-modules).

-You can edit your Python code in Puhti with:
+You can edit your Python code with:

 * [Visual Studio Code in Puhti web interface](../computing/webinterface/vscode.md),
 * [Visual Studio Code on your local laptop](../support/tutorials/remote-dev.md),